WJRT-TV: Sales to Gray Television and Allen Media Group

 On July 24, 2014, SJL announced that it would sell WJRT and WTVG again, this time to Gray Television, for $128 million—a value higher than that of their original sale to ABC.
 Gray also owns Lansing's NBC affiliate WILX-TV.
 The sale was completed on September 15 and funded mostly by loans.

 On May 3, 2021, Gray announced it would acquire the Local Media stations of Meredith Corporation for $2.7 billion.
 As Meredith was the owner of WNEM-TV and both stations rank among the top four in terms of total viewers, Gray intended to keep WNEM and sell WJRT to a third party.
 On July 14, Gray announced it would sell WJRT to Allen Media Group, a subsidiary of Byron Allen's Entertainment Studios, which had also acquired several Quincy Media stations through Gray.
 The sale was completed on September 23, effectively separating it from WTVG after 30 years as sister stations.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WJRT).